Pacific Northwest Expeditions

 Ancient rainforests blanket the Pacific Northwest, unfurling amid a maze of sparkling inlets and coves where porpoises leap and orca fins flash.
-Sail these misty seas aboard our nimble fleet, or voyage inland along iconic rivers that wind through soaring rock canyons and verdant valleys laced with vineyards.
-Kayak, hike, and Zodiac cruise along wildlife-rich coasts like Desolation Sound and the Gulf Islands in British Columbia.
-Or, delve into the sustainable food and wine movements that thrive in the Pacific Northwest during a culinary journey along the Columbia and Snake Rivers.
-Presented in collaboration with Food & Wine magazine, this voyage takes you straight to the source of the region’s wild bounty.
+Sail these misty seas aboard the nimble National Geographic-Lindblad Expeditions fleet, or voyage inland along iconic rivers that wind through soaring rock canyons and verdant valleys laced with vineyards.
+Kayak, hike and Zodiac cruise along wildlife-rich coasts like Desolation Sound and the Gulf Islands in British Columbia.
+Or, delve into the sustainable food and wine movements that thrive in the Pacific Northwest on two different culinary journeys along the Columbia and Snake Rivers.
+Presented in collaboration with Food & Wine magazine, these voyages take you straight to the source of the region’s wild bounty.

 Why National Geographic-Lindblad Expeditions